Continuous Operator Authentication for Teleoperated Systems Using Hidden Markov Models: HMM-based Continuous Operator Authentication

 \subsection{Left-Right HMM Model}

 Left-Right HMMs have been widely used in speech recognition\cite{gales1998maximum, rabiner1993fundamentals, young1997htk}.
+They are used to model each word/phoneme separately.
+Compared to conventional HMMs, the Left-Right HMM offers non-emitting entry and exit states.
+They provide benefits by concatenating different words/phonemes together in real-time to achieve speech recognition.

 In this paper, we use left-right HMM to represent each gesture from an individual operator.
 The proposed Left-Right HMM structure is shown in Figure \ref{fig:chpt3_lrhmm}.
 Each state $i$ is associated with an emission probability distribution $b_i(o_t)$, which defines the probability of generating observation $o_t$ at time $t$.
 Additionally, the transition probability between each pair of states $i$ and $j$ is determined by transition probability $\{a_{ij}\}$.
 Furthermore, the entry (first) and exit (last) states of the proposed HMM are non-emitting.
 These two states are used to facilitate the concatenation between surgeme models as explained in more detail later.
 The other states are emitting states associated with emission probability distributions.
 The transition matrix is $N\times N$, where $N$ is the number of states.
 The sum of each row will be one except for the last row which is zero since no transition is allowed from the final state.

 We assume that for each emitting state $i$ that the emission probability distribution is a Gaussian mixture as similar assumptions are frequently made with motion detection and speech recognition \cite{roy2014hmm, gales1998maximum, rabiner1993fundamentals, young1997htk}.
 For state $i$, the probability $b_i(o_t)$ of generating observation $o_t$ is given by